mile95/mark-and-learn/README.md

 First of all, Mark And Learn use [DeepL](https://www.deepl.com/) as the translator engine.
 DeepL provides a free tier API where one is allowed to translate 500K characters each month.
 You will need to register for the free tier API to get your API key.

 Go to the options page for the extension (right-click on the extension icon), and insert your API key.
-You can also configure the language that you want to translate from and translate too.
+You can also configure the language that you want to translate from and translate to.

 ## Post Beta